Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The nature of the mechanism

-\begin{itemize} \item It is important to acknowledge that, at short-distances and high energy scales, it follows from the low electron density (large value of $r_s$) that the cuprates are more strongly interacting than conventional metals.
-The above treatment of the mechanism of SC in overdoped cuprates does not contradict this observation.
-The essential assumption we are making is that when high energy degrees of freedom are integrated out, the quasi-particles in the resulting low-energy effective Hamiltonian are sufficiently weakly interacting for a Fermi-liquid description to be possible; both the parameters that characterize the quasi-particle dispersion relation in Eq. \ref{bandstructure} and the effective pairing interaction, $\tilde V$, should thus be interpreted as effective parameters.
+It is important to recognize that, at short distances and high energy scales, it follows from the low electron density (large value of $r_s$) that the cuprates are more strongly interacting than conventional metals.
+The above treatment of the mechanism of superconductivity in overdoped cuprates does not contradict this observation.
+The essential assumption we are making is that when high-energy degrees of freedom are integrated out, the quasiparticles in the resulting low-energy effective Hamiltonian are sufficiently weakly interacting for a Fermi-liquid description to be possible; both the parameters that characterize the quasiparticle dispersion relation in equation \ref{bandstructure} and the effective pairing interaction, $\tilde V$, should thus be interpreted as effective parameters.

-\item One can legitimately question the self-consistency of this analysis, given that we have obtained values of the pairing interaction, $\tilde V$, that are not small, i.e $ \tilde V \rho(E_F) \sim 1$ at optimal doping, dropping to $ \tilde V \rho(E_F)\sim 0.5$ at the highest doping we analyze in \autoref{fig:gapfigure}.
-However, the same can be said of the Migdal-Eliashberg treatment of conventional SCs such as Pb, where in fact the dimensionless strength of the electron-pohonon coupling, $\lambda \sim 1$\cite{allenreview}.
+The self-consistency of this analysis can legitimately be questioned, given that we have obtained values of the pairing interaction, $\tilde V$, that are not small: $\tilde V \rho(E_F) \sim 1$ at optimal doping, dropping to $\tilde V \rho(E_F)\sim 0.5$ at the highest doping (\autoref{fig:gapfigure}).
+However, the same can be said of the Migdal--Eliashberg treatment of conventional superconductors such as Pb, for which the dimensionless strength of the electron--phonon coupling $\lambda \sim 1$ (ref. \cite{allenreview}).